HomeBoss is a software project adapted from the AddressBook-Level3 project created by the SE-EDU initiative.

 There are three deliveries stored in the application.

-The first with ID 1, Customer ID of 1, delivery status CREATED
+The first with ID 1, Customer ID of 1, delivery status CREATED, expected delivery date 2023-12-03

 {.swift}.

-The second with ID 2, Customer ID of 2, delivery status SHIPPED
+The second with ID 2, Customer ID of 2, delivery status SHIPPED, expected delivery date 2023-12-04

 {.swift}.

-The third with ID 3, Customer ID of 2, delivery status SHIPPED
+The third with ID 3, Customer ID of 2, delivery status SHIPPED, expected delivery date 2023-12-05

 {.swift}.

-The current date is 2023-12-03
+The current date is 2023-12-03.

-Test Case: delivery list
+Test Case: delivery list.

 Expected: All Deliveries are listed sorted in descending expected delivery date.